History of Harvard Extension School: Origins of Harvard University Extension (1907 - 1910)

+The popularity of the Collegiate Courses convinced Lowell that they should be taken in a more systematic approach.
+In his dual roles as trustee at the Lowell Institute and Harvard University, he formed the Commission on Extension Courses in January 1910.
+This was a consortium of Boston-area institutions of higher education, including Boston College, Boston University, MIT, Tufts, Wellesley, Simmons College, and the Museum of Fine Arts.
+Courses taken at the Boston Normal School also counted for credit at one period.
+Each institution committed to providing courses comparable to Lowell's Harvard University Collegiate Courses, and additionally agreed to award the degree of Associate in Arts to students who completed the equivalent of a college program.
+Members of the Commission were required to be the president of the university, or an executive there.
+The Commission also received financial support from the Boston Chamber of Commerce, and it was at a meeting of the Education Committee of the Chamber that the Commission's creation was announced.

+Lowell advocated for the formation of the Department of University Extension at Harvard University, which was ultimately approved by Harvard Overseers on February 23, 1910.
+He appointed James Hardy Ropes, the Hollis Dean of Divinity, to the position of first Dean of the Department of University Extension and additionally naming Ropes the Chairman of Commission on Extension Courses.

 In the spring of 1910, a few months before the first students would enroll, A. Lawrence Lowell wrote to the Boston School Department asking which courses the University Extension could offer that the School Department would accept as qualifications for a teaching position at Boston Latin or one of the other high schools in the city.
-In September of that year the School Committee voted to accept the Extension's Associate of Arts degree as sufficient to teach in a high school.
+In September of that year, the School Committee voted to accept the Extension's Associate of Arts degree as sufficient to teach in a high school.
 It was noted that elementary school teachers could take the courses in the evenings and qualify for a better paying high school teaching position.
 The same was true for other young workers as well, Ropes said.

-When the University Extension was announced it garnered major media coverage in Boston. the Boston Globe declared the Extension program to be "one of the hopeful signs of the times--this democratization of education," congratulating the Extension for "the fine opportunities offered to those who hunger and thirst after knowledge."
+When the University Extension was announced it garnered major media coverage in Boston. the Boston Globe declared the Extension program to be "one of the hopeful signs of the times--this democratization of education," congratulating the University Extension for "the fine opportunities offered to those who hunger and thirst after knowledge."